Ghost-Writer – another Teen Company Review

 By Marykate Purcell

 Ghost-Writer is a play that is full of drama and comedy.
-The leading lady, Megan Bellwoar (Myra Babbage), is a very good actress who has a deep connection with her character.
+The leading lady, discount Megan Bellwoar (Myra Babbage), prescription is a very good actress who has a deep connection with her character.
 She was very good at staying in character at all times.
 The leading man, Douglas Rees (Franklin Woolsey), had a lot of power in his voice when he spoke.
 He did an amazing job!
 I really like how he portrayed his character.
 And last, Patricia Hodges (Vivian Woolsey), had such a funny character!
 She did an amazing job.
 Patricia’s character had something about her that made her so unique and funny, even in the sad parts of the play.
 I really liked her performance.
 All three actors did a great job.
 The set was very nice.
 It was simple and interesting.
 The actors used the space very well.

 Ghost-Writer is the story of a writer, his typist, and his wife.
 The writer is very quiet and doesn’t take the time to see his wife.
 One night the writer and his typist are finishing a book when, in the middle of his sentence, he falls to the ground dead.
 The rest of the story is through his typists’ eyes.
 Ghost-Writer was very well written.
 This three person play runs until November 7, 2010.